Library Services food and drink policy

 - Aldgate Library – Ground floor and first floor lounge areas.

-- Holloway Road Library – Ground and Mezzanine Group Zones and the Learning Centre foyers on each floor.
+- Holloway Road Library – Ground and Mezzanine Group Zones and the Learning Centre foyers on the first floor.

 At Holloway Road, a variety of food may be consumed in the Library Café on the ground floor.